 Let’s assume that you are looking to get a mortgage loan on an investment property with a value of $200,000.
 Using the 1 percent rule, multiply $200,000 by 1%.
 The result of your calculation would be $2,000.

 What the result of the 1 percent rule tells us is that your mortgage payments each month should be no more than $2,000.
-If the mortgage owed exceeds $2,000 per month, it will be difficult to earn positive cash flow on the investment property and it may be best to walk away.
+If the mortgage owed exceeds $2,000 per month, it will be difficult to earn positive cash flow on the investment property.

-The only exception would be if you are confident you can rent out the property for more than $2,000.
-In that case, it may be wise for investors to dig deeper into the numbers to determine if they add up and there’s a good opportunity for a positive return on investment.
+An exception would be if you are confident you can rent out the property for more than $2,000 per month.
+In most cases, it’s wise for investors to dig deeper into numbers beyond the 1% rule to adequately determine if they add up and whether there’s a good opportunity for a positive return on investment.

-- Take the purchase price of the property plus expenses for necessary repairs by 1% to determine the absolute lowest amount to charge for rent.
+- Take the purchase price of the property plus expenses for necessary repairs and times by 1% to determine whether rent to value ratios are healthy or not.

 The One Percent Rule vs Other Useful Real Estate Investing Calculations

 As students of real estate investing, we learn that there are dozens of useful and crucial calculations that should be determined throughout the buying process.
-While the one percent rule is a quick and easy way to evaluate a property’s cash flow, we know that it’s only one of many indicators to look at before buying an investment property.
+While the one percent rule is a quick and easy way to evaluate rent to value ratios, we know that it’s only one of many indicators to look at before buying an investment property.